-Join Jim LaPier for an in-depth discussion in this video Creating and working with 3D objects, part of Up and Running with Vectorworks.
+Join Jim LaPier for an in-depth discussion in this video Creating and working with 3D objects, part of Learning Vectorworks (2014).

 We spent much of our time using polygons and poly lines to create complex shapes, and now we'll put that work to use by extruding our objects into a 3D shape.
 The first tool we'll use to convert our 2D objects to 3D is the Extrude tool.
 Here I have a 2D gear that I've created using polygons.
 I'll select it, and go to Model > Extrude.
 I'll enter a value of 0.5 for the extrusion height and click OK.
 Let's switch to an Isometric view.
 And I'll turn on OpenGL to get a better sense of the object.

 While still in isometric, I want to mention an aspect of the Extrude tool.
 If I select multiple surfaces, like the circles here and go to the Extrude tool.
 I'll give them a value of one.
 All three of these objects, while not connected, were extruded as a single object.
 Meaning, they're one object now.
 Keep this in mind, if you need to extrude multiple objects, separately.
 Next, let's look at sweeping an object, like the shape I have here.
 Before sweeping, I need a point to sweep around.
 In this case, I'll use the Locus Point tool here.